aayusharyan/stockPicker/README.md

 Stock Picker Agent

 To run this.
-Excute main.py
+Excute `main.py`

-You can also pass additional Argument for CSV File (Not Mandatory)
+You can also pass additional Argument for CSV File Path (Not Mandatory)

 Libraries used:
 - sys